wawanneutron/wawanneutron/README.md

 > To Invinity and Beyond:rocket: - **Buzz Lightyear**

-Hello, my name is Wawan Setiawan and I'm a junior Web Developer, bachelor's degree majoring in Information Systems at [STMIK Insan Pembangunan](https://stmik.ipem.ac.id/).
+Hello, my name is Wawan Setiawan and I'm a junior Web Developer, bachelor's degree majoring in Information Systems at [Universitas Insan Pembangunan Indonesia](https://stmik.ipem.ac.id/).
 I'm a fresh graduate, but I already have freelance web development experience.

 ## I am have knowledge in: